August 11th-16th, 2019

 4. Check points

 During each stage there will be one to two mandatory check points where runners / trekkers must report into the Check Point.
-Runners or trekkers who do not pass one of the check points (for example because they have lost their way), will receive a time penalty of 60 minutes for each check point missed.
+Participants who do not pass one of the check points (for example because they have lost their way), will receive a time penalty of 60 minutes for each check point missed.
 The jury reserves the right to impose a higher or lower time penalty in special cases.

 At the finish of each stage, the participants must check in with the Timing Team.
 The official finish time of the stage is recorded here.